zenml-io/zenml/docs/book/introduction/core-concepts.md

 steps, or they may be the data first ingested into a pipeline via an ingestion step.
 An artifact store will store all intermediary pipeline step results, which in turn will be tracked in the metadata store.

-The most basic artifact store would be your local filesystem, but you can quickly switch this out for a cloud based artifact store.
+The most basic artifact store would be your local filesystem, but you can quickly switch this out for a cloud-based artifact store.

 ## Container Registry